FAQ

 How Long Has Your Firm Been in Practice?

-the foundation of providing personalized legal counsel and developing lasting relationships with our clients.
+Our firm has been serving clients since 1987.
+During this time, we've built our practice on the foundation of providing personalized legal counsel and developing lasting relationships with our clients.

 Many of our new clients come to us through referrals from past clients and other attorneys, which speaks to the quality of our work and our commitment to client service.